CAAI/DeepMRAC/README.md

 Simply run the command below to install the scripts, download the models and install them.
 Installation directory will be at /opt/caai/bin/, /opt/caai/rhscripts/ and /opt/caai/share/.
 Change the paths in the install.py script and DeepMRAC.py script if you wish to install elsewhere.

+The script are written for Tensorflow >= 2.

 The models have been tested with Tensorflow 1.8 with Keras and Tensorflow 2.1 on Ubuntu 18.04 running TITAN V and RTX.

 ``